joshenders/hdmetor.github.io/_posts/2016-10-10-how-to-combine-queries-in-es.md

 In a [previous post]({% post_url 2016-10-07-how-i-found-my-job-in-sf-using-hackernews-and-elasticsearch %}) we saw how to use Elasticsearch to search for our dream job among the ones posted on hacker news.

-Since Elasticsearch queries are basically JSON it"s really easy to lose track when we start nesting.
+Since Elasticsearch queries are basically JSON it's really easy to lose track when we start nesting.

 In this post we are going to define a Python class that will create the required query (read: JSON) on demand.